EZMarvin/Learning-notes/4_Database/SQL Notes.md

 Queries
 =============
 ### JOIN
-    querying from more than one table and views inner join 0 - smaller(a,b)
-    outter join - left right full - bigger(a,b) - a+b
-    cross join Cartesian 卡提振
+    querying from more than one table and views, combine data from multiple tables and views join the table based on join condition inner join 0 - max(a,b) (depend on situation) outter join - left right full - max(a,b) - a+b cross join Cartesian 卡提振 product
 ### from + where

 ### group by + having
+determine the groups that rows should be put in column that not used in aggregate

 ### order by + top
+order in view, function, subquery, derived table must come with top

 ### select [col...] into [new_table] from [table]
-    only copy data, no constraint, index depend on table
+create a new table based on the columns and rows of the query result only copy data, no constraint, index depend on table

 ### insert [into] tablename (col...) values (...)
+identity col must [set IDENTITY_INSERT database.table on|Off]

 ### set identity_insert tablename [on | off]